rodrigorosalesa/Tennis-Big-Three/README.md

 <br>

 ## Q3: BEST SINGLE SEASON OF THE BIG THREE
-During their career the has been moments when these athletes played in a godly manner, appearing to be invincible.
+During their career there has been moments when these athletes played in a godly manner, appearing to be invincible.
 In this question I want to showcase the best season of their carers and analysing the most important stats.
 To have a comparison, in the table below is represented the win-lose ratio of their career.

 <p align="center">
 <img src="images\q3_WL_ratio_career.png" alt="Career´s Win-Lose Ratio" width="300"/>